RichardJECooke/PeriodicTasks/fyne/README.md

 - synchronize files on save - watch file for changes and update.
   - at start/open file/save file, stop watching any other files and start watching that file
   - if that file changes, reload the tasks from it
+- watch config and data for changes and save if any changes
+- make vue ui in fyne
 - display errors in toasts
 - export file
 - import file